Chart Color Schemes

 Maclean is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The latest Census evaluation revealed that 87.6% of dwellings in Maclean were houses, with the remaining 12.3% comprising semi-detached homes, apartments, and other dwelling types.
-In comparison, Non-Metro NSW had 86.5% houses and 13.5% other dwellings.
-Home ownership in Maclean stood at 47.7%, similar to Non-Metro NSW's figure.
-Mortgaged properties constituted 20.0%, while rented dwellings made up 32.3%.
-The median monthly mortgage repayment in Maclean was $1,387, aligning with the Non-Metro NSW average.
-The median weekly rent in Maclean was $330, compared to Non-Metro NSW's $310.
-Nationally, Maclean's mortgage repayments were notably lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Maclean's dwelling structure, as per the latest Census, had 87.6% houses and 12.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+Non-Metro NSW had 86.5% houses and 13.5% other dwellings.
+Home ownership in Maclean was 47.7%, with mortgaged dwellings at 20.0% and rented ones at 32.3%.
+The median monthly mortgage repayment was $1,387, aligning with Non-Metro NSW's average.
+The median weekly rent was $330, compared to Non-Metro NSW's $310.
+Nationally, Maclean's mortgage repayments were lower at $1,387 versus the Australian average of $1,863.
+Rents in Maclean were substantially below the national figure of $375.

 Frequently Asked Questions - Housing